 The Company's objectives in using interest rate derivatives are to add stability to interest expense and to manage its exposure to interest rate movements.
 To accomplish this objective, the Company primarily uses interest rate caps and interest rate swaps as part of its interest rate risk management strategy.
 Interest rate caps designated as cash flow hedges involve the receipt of variable amounts from a counterparty if interest rates rise above the strike rate on the contract in exchange for an up-front premium.
-During 2021, such derivatives were used to hedge the variable cash flows associated with short-term borrowings.
+During 2022, such derivatives were used to hedge the variable cash flows associated with short-term borrowings.
 Interest rate swaps designated as cash flow hedges involve the receipt of variable amounts from a counterparty in exchange for the Company making fixed-rate payments over the life of the agreements without exchange of the underlying notional amount.
 The Company is hedging its exposure to the variability in future cash flows for forecasted transactions over a period of approximately 60 months.
-As of December 31, 2021, the Company had one outstanding forward interest rate derivative with a notional value of \$50.0 million that was designated as a cash flow hedge of interest rate risk.
-The derivative becomes effective in April 2022.
+As of December 31, 2022, the Company had one outstanding forward interest rate derivative with a notional value of \$50.0 million that was designated as a cash flow hedge of interest rate risk.
+The derivative became effective in April 2022 at a pay fixed strike price of 0.787% and matures April 2027.